 Remove Squirrels In The Attic

 Watching squirrels chase each other up and around trees is very entertaining when enjoying nature.
 However, when those squirrels make their way into your home to nest in your attic, a cute critter becomes a damaging pest.
 Squirrels in the attic cause significant chewing damage and leave behind debris and refuse.
 It is crucial to remove squirrels in the attic as quickly as possible to prevent substantial damage.

 Squirrels Cause Significant Damage

-When a squirrel gets into the attic, they leave a path of destruction.
+When squirrels enter the attic, they leave a path of destruction.
 They are voracious chewers.
 Additionally, they are not picky about what they chew.
 Squirrels damage wood and siding to create access points and obtain materials for their nests.
 Also, because their teeth grow continuously, they chew to keep them short and sharp.
 These are not the only reasons it is crucial to promptly remove squirrels in the attic.
 Often they cause significant damage to wiring, leading to problems with power and increasing the risk of fire.

 Squirrels are rodents belonging to the Sciuridae family.
 They are closely related to chipmunks, prairie dogs, and marmots.
 There are over 200 species of squirrels that live on every continent, except for Australia and Antarctica.
 Of the three different types of squirrels, ground, tree, and flying squirrels, tree squirrels are the usual suspects when dealing with squirrels in the attic.

 Squirrel Habitat – WHY THEY LIKE YOUR ATTIC